Mile (弥勒), a 30-minute train ride from Kunming, is a surprisingly nice town. Discover what to see and whether it is worth a day trip.

 Thanks to its location on the Yunnan-Guizhou plateau, the weather is quite pleasant all year round.
 The elevation is slightly lower than Kunming (about 1500m), so it’s warmer than Kunming but never too hot.

-I’d probably avoid the rainy season, which usually starts in April and lasts until October, but to be fair, there are plenty of sunny days even during that season.
+I’d avoid the rainy season, which usually starts in May and lasts until October, but to be fair, there are plenty of sunny days even during that season.
+If you are looking for some other ideas for your Yunnan itinerary, check out this page.

 Here’s a list of the most famous places to visit in the area: